 The research we’ve conducted has revealed that if there’s a certain aspect of a weight-loss ingredient or diet product that is quite difficult or bothersome (minimal results, discouraging user comments, side effects) the likelihood of long-term success is slim.
 Therefore, if Sinetrol does fail to produce real effects in a lot of people, this could be a major dilemma.

 The Science – “Find Any Evidence?”

 We at DietSpotlight look for solid science used to support any applicable weight-loss claims.
 Regarding Sinetrol, there are studies relating to the use of citrus extracts and improved cardiovascular health, fat loss and burning.
-The only concern was the amount administered and the time-frame to see results.
+The only concern was the amount and the time-frame to see results.
 While we like that there are some studies, the results are mixed.

 The Bottom Line – Does Sinetrol Work?

 Will Sinetrol help you lose weight?
 Well, we like that it contains natural ingredients and that there are some studies relating to efficacy, but the lack of concrete evidence showing users will burn fat and improve long-term weight-loss leaves us concerned .
 There’s also the issue of consumers no seeing results and the presence of discouraging reviews.

 If your’re looking to lose those extra pounds, we suggest going with a product containing ingredients backed by science and connected to positive dieter reviews.

 Among the best products we’ve seen this year is one called Leptigen.
 The supplement contains four clinically-tested ingredients, which have been shown to help boost fat loss and elevate metabolism.
 There’s no mention of harmful side effects and users are talking about seeing great results.